 3. health and well-being: By offering get right of entry to causes of gender equality, healthcare, sanitation, and vitamins, Care India Welfare Trust ensures that females’ health needs are prioritized.

-4. Advocacy for Policy Change: Care India Welfare Trust works to influence rules that assist gender equality.
+4. Advocacy for Policy Change: Care India Welfare Trust works to address factors contributing to gender inequality to influence rules that assist gender equality.
 By advocating for legal guidelines that defend women’s rights, they are supporting the creation of a better supportive criminal framework for women and girls.

 FAQ